pbroman/ips2plant/README.md

 ### Notes
 * For multiple model paths, please use the -p flag for each path (e.g. '-p some/path -p another/path ...')
-* In the java version, there is no working directory, so you can't (for now) make multiple puml files from the same XML.

 ### Usage
 See `./jips2plant.sh -h`